Events Fall 2013

-Stephen E. Ostrow Distinguished Visitors in the Arts Series Lecture
+Stephen E. Ostrow Distinguished Visitors Program in the Visual Arts

 The Stephen E. Ostrow Distinguished Visitors Program in the Visual Arts was established by a generous 1988 gift from Edward and Sue Cooley and John and Betty Gray in support of art history and its place in the humanities.
 The lecture program enables Reed College's art department to bring distinguished individuals in the arts to the college for periods of up to a week.
 These visitors give public lectures and seminars with students.